-The results in Table 2 show that, under the operational and meteorological conditions at the time, noise from MCC was inaudible at monitoring locations R17 and R32.
+The results in Table 2 show that, under the operational and meteorological conditions at the time, mine

-Table 2 also shows that the noise was consistent enough to be measurable at monitoring locations R13, R15, and R25.
-At these locations the noise from MCC was from a combination of mine hum with occasional engine revs, with dozer tracks also being audible at locations R13 and R25.
+Table 2 also shows that the noise was consistent enough to be measurable at monitoring locations R15, R17, and R25.
+At locations R15, R17, and R25, the noise from MCC was from a combination of mine hum with occasional engine revs.